astro-transients/tilepy/examples/README.md

     ExampleConfig.ini for the regular 1-obs
     FollowupParameters_[ObsName].ini for the N-obs scheduler.

-b. ./dataset foilder containing the galaxy catalog converted_GLADE.h5 (See main README for the creation of galaxy catalog)
+b. ./dataset folder containing the galaxy catalog "converted_GLADE.h5" (See main README for the creation of galaxy catalog)

-Run the Jupyter notebook or the .py scripts with Python > 3.9
+Run the Jupyter notebook .ipynb or the .py scripts with Python > 3.9